+EXAMPLE: R1 R2

+R4 R3 ← Impermissible

+R5 R6

-EXAMPLE: R1 R4 R5 R2 R3 ← Impermissible R6 n only be compared with R2. n only be compared with R5.
+R3 can only be compared with R2.

+R4 can only be compared with R5.

-- c.
-When one of the potential trades already appears on the "Pairer's List" or "Swap List."
-See bullet point 1, above.You should simply ignore the card that is no longer eligible to swap, and pick the least different card of the remaining available options. - 7.
-Once you make a trade or swap according to these procedures, the cards physically trade places and also trade ranks with each other.
+c.
+When one of the potential swaps already appears on the "Pairer's List" or "Swap List."
+See bullet point 1, above.

+You should simply ignore the card that is no longer eligible to swap and pick the least different card of the remaining available options.

+7. Once you make a trade or swap according to these procedures, the cards physically swap places and also swap ranks with each other.

 You will have to cross out the rank number written on each card and write in the new rank number each card has assumed.

-EXAMPLE:You swap Team 1300, which was P3, with Team 1400, which was P4.First, physically move the cards so they trade places.
+EXAMPLE: You swap Team 1300, which was P3, with Team 1400,

+which was P4.

+First, physically move the cards so they trade places.
 Then, cross out the "3" in "P3" and write in a "4," and vice versa on the other card.

-- 8. After each swap, look to see whether there are new impermissible matches created as a result of the swap.
+8. After each swap, look to see whether there are new impermissible matches created as a result of the swap.

 You must swap cards even when they create new impermissible matches.
-Simply continue following these procedures to resolve each new impermissible match that may arise. - 9.
-You may "jump ranks" only when you have exhausted all of the adjacent ranked cards.
+Simply continue following these procedures to resolve each new impermissible match that may arise.

+9. You may "jump ranks" only when you have exhausted all of the adjacent ranked cards.